Heimaey: First settlers

-Turkish Raid
+Turkish raid

 In 1627, three Arab pirate ships from the Ottoman-controlled Barbary Coast raided several towns on the south coast of Iceland and outlying islands.
 They attacked Grindavík and Heimaey.
 In Grindavík, townspeople could flee into the lava field of Reykjanes and hide indefinitely.
 Heimaey was so isolated that it was vulnerable and people suffered.
 Many heroic stories were told of the people who survived the invasion, most notably Guðríður Símonardóttir.
 Better known as Tyrkja-Gudda (Turkish-Gudda), she was taken by the pirates from her home at Stakkagerði on Heimaey to the slave market in Algeria.
-From there she bought her way back to Iceland through Tunisia, Italy and Denmark—Iceland was then under Danish rule.
-Upon returning to Iceland, she married the poet Hallgrímur Pétursson.
+She was eventually ransomed back to Denmark by King Christian IV of Denmark and was re-educated by and later married the poet Hallgrímur Pétursson.
 The Hallgrímskirkja Lutheran church in Reykjavík is named in his honour.

 Eldfell

 At 01:00 on 23 January 1973, a volcanic eruption of the mountain Eldfell began on Heimaey.
 The ground on Heimaey started to quake and fissures formed.
 The fissures grew to 1600 m in length, and lava began to erupt.
 Lava sprayed into the air from the fissures.
 Volcanic ash was blown to sea.
 Later, the situation deteriorated.
 When the fissures closed, the eruption converted to a concentrated lava flow that headed toward the harbour.
 The winds changed, and half a million cubic metres of ash blew on the town.
 During the night, the 5,000 inhabitants of the island were evacuated, mostly by fishing boats, as almost the entire fishing fleet was in dock.

 The encroaching lava flow threatened to destroy the harbour.
 The eruption lasted until 3 July.
 Icelanders sprayed the lava with six million tons of cold seawater, causing some to solidify and much to be diverted, thus saving the harbour.
 During the eruption, half of the town was crushed and the island expanded in length.
 The eruption increased the area of Heimaey from 11.2 km2 to 13.44 km2.
 Only one man died in the eruption.
 The eruption is described by John McPhee in his book The Control of Nature.